postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Adding environment variables

-You can add variables to an active (currently selected) environment by opening the environment from the left of Postman and editing in the tab that opens.
+You can add variables to an active (currently selected) environment by opening the environment from the sidebar and editing it in the tab that opens.

 ![Edit environment](https://assets.postman.com/postman-docs/environment-editor-tab-v9.13.jpg)